cc-d/ieddit/README.md

 Currently everything is running on google cloud, due to $90 of credit I had on the platform (and they block outgoing port 25... annoying af but hey, it's free).
 Once this credit runs out, I will not be able to sustain the site under any real amount of use for long financially.

 To contribute to server operations, for now the most practical option is crypto.
 If there ends up being significant demand for a platform like this, I'll go through the motions of creating a patreon/etc account.
+Server credit would also be immensely helpful, especially if it's on one of the big guys like aws.

 Bitcoin: 1698YXgDhYdoNqqcjxsGjrPrLb81XWNML5